The use of ash

 It was at this stage, when the ends of the sill became accessible, that the curiosity of the two volunteers who were left to do most of this work, retired locals and also cousins Bern and Pete Yoskin, were prompted into the action of levering up the recessed strip of timber to see what was under it.
 What was found was a chiselled-out channel neatly cut into the length of timber, right along the middle where the recessed strip had been, but with a finger-width of wood left in place at each end.
 Filling this space, near to capacity, was a line of ash.

 Pete guessed straightaway its purpose, and that it was made more permanent by the carpentry they’d uncovered.
 He went to replace the wooden covering strip immediately, but Bern wasn’t so sure and thought they should wait, and maybe ask someone what they thought of the whole thing.
-He was for holding off re-fixing the covering strip for now, and wanted to just leave it sitting in place on top (it couldn’t be left off completely because the wind was up).
-He involuntarily looked towards the front doorstep.
+He was for holding off re-fixing the covering strip for now, and wanted to just leave it sitting in place on top (it couldn’t be left off completely because the area was now exposed to any breezes).
+He involuntarily looked towards the other doorstep the front.
 “I know what you’re wondering,” said Pete.
 “Is a block line there too…and what about under the windows.”
 Bern got up and Pete followed him to the doorway, where they quickly confirmed, with a simple scraping away of the build up that time had left on the front door sill, that a similar covering strip was installed there.
 They looked around, but both made no move to check any windows… it could be assumed that a line of ash was under every one in some form.